canonical-ols/snapstore-snap-docs/en/cryptography.md

 The credentials are encoded as JWT that are signed with RSA.

 - **Signing nonce**: A nonce is used as additional security for REST API access.
-RSA is used to sign and verity the nonce.
+RSA is used to sign and verify the nonce.

 | Function                     | Exposed | Technology               | Package/Library                                                                                                                                                                  |